Creating Accessible Course Materials

 Independence Science.
 (2012, June 5).
 How to prepare a student with visual impairments for safe access to the science laboratory [Video file].
 Retrieved from https://www.youtube.com/watch?v=6_PuCJjmYWc

 Science Materials. (n.d.).
 Teaching students with visual impairments.
-Retrieved from http://www.teachingvisuallyimpaired.com/science-materials.html
+Retrieved from https://www.teachingvisuallyimpaired.com/

 TedxWoodsHole.
 (2010, December 3).
 Amy Bower – Science Without Sight [Video File].
 Retrieved from https://www.youtube.com/watch?v=HMBLTPLMmvo